liorp/quorum_queues_with_celery/README.md

-A simple celery app that supports quorum queues
+A simple celery app that supports quorum queues.